Nosma2520/FermiBot/README.md

 3. Place your Discord bot token in the **`DISCORD_BOT_TOKEN`** variable inside the `bot.py` file.

 ## Usage
+There are two options for using this bot: self-hosting  and using the hosted version.
+The main difference is that self-hosting is a bit more difficult, tedious, and expensive than using the hosted version.
+However, self-hosting give you more control over the bot and allows you to make your own customizations as you see fit.

+### Using the Hosted Version
+1. [Click the bot invite link here](https://discord.com/api/oauth2/authorize?client_id=714904355043803136&permissions=292058164288&scope=bot) and select the server you want to add the bot to.
+Also make sure you have the right permissions, Manage Server, to be able to add Discord Bots to your server.

+### Self - Hosting:
 1. Run the bot.py script:
 ```
 python bot.py